Ferocious competition. Ever-evolving marketplace. Uncertainty.

 This feature provides users with a simple, intuitive point of reference for when a product needs to be re-ordered, which prevents stock out from hurting sales.

 And how does having clear, immediate visibility into your inventory aid in budgeting?
-By knowing, at all times, what you have on hand will give your company the information and data it will need to forecast appropriately and, subsequently, set accurate budgets.
+By knowing, at all times, what you have on hand gives your company the information and data it will need to forecast appropriately and subsequently, set accurate budgets.

 The more you know about the current status of your inventory, the better you will be able to predict the, albeit fluid, future.
 The more you know, the better off you will be.

 Approval routing is a business best practice used for managing requesters and approvers in an organization.
 Approval routing, at its core, is a good internal control.